Our 20s don’t last forever. When it comes time to voyage into our 30s, things start to get serious.

-After three decades on this planet, we’re supposed to become “well-rounded adults,” but what does that even mean?
-These suggestions should lead you in the right direction—find out what you should stop doing by the time you turn 30!
+Our 20s don’t last forever.
+When it comes time to voyage into our 30s, things start to get serious.
+After three decades on this planet, we’re supposed to become “well-rounded adults.”
+But what does that even mean?
+Find out what you should stop doing by the time you turn 30!

 1. Constantly Checking Social Media

 While social media is in our lives now more than ever, that doesn’t mean you have to keep it that way.
 Taking breaks from Facebook, Twitter, and Instagram is a necessary part of growing up.
-Social media promotes negativity—it gives you a reason to compare yourself to others.
+Social media promotes negativity, giving you a reason to compare yourself to others.
 Not only that, but it’s also the root of many immature online arguments that you don’t need to burden yourself with.

 2. Eating the Wrong Foods